peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note10>(10)</sup> Although most electronic color displays used three dots per pixel (red, green, and blue), this may hardly be the case today.
 Nowadays, recent electronic displays are likely to use four dots per pixel (red, green, blue, and white, or RGBW), and color spaces following the _RGBW color model_ describe, at least in theory, the intensity those four dots should have in order to reproduce a given color.
 Such color spaces, though, are not yet of practical interest to most programmers outside of display hardware and display driver development.

-<sup id=Note11>(11)</sup> Although the CIELAB color model is also often called "perceptually uniform", it wasn't designed that way, according to [B. Lindbloom](http://www.brucelindbloom.com/index.html?UPLab.html).
+<sup id=Note11>(11)</sup> Although the CIELAB color model is also often called "perceptually uniform"&mdash;
+- CIELAB "was not designed to have the perceptual qualities needed for gamut mapping", according to [B. Lindbloom](http://www.brucelindbloom.com/index.html?UPLab.html), and
+- such a claim "is really only the case for very low spatial frequencies", according to P. Kovesi (P. Kovesi, "Good Colour Maps: How to Design Them", arXiv:1509.03700 [cs.GR], 2015).

 <sup id=Note12>(12)</sup> This is often called the "CMY" (cyan-magenta-yellow) version of the RGB color (although the resulting color is not necessarily a proportion of cyan, magenta, and yellow inks; see also "[CMYK](#CMYK)").
 If such an operation is used, the conversions between "CMY" and RGB are exactly the same.